MicrosoftDocs/entra-docs/docs/identity/users/directory-delete-howto.md

    >[!WARNING]
    > You must run PowerShell by using admin credentials for the tenant that you're trying to delete.
 Only homed-in admins have access to manage the directory via Powershell.
 You can't use guest user admins, Microsoft accounts, or multiple directories.
    >
-   > Before you proceed, verify that you're connected to the tenant that you want to delete with the MSOnline module.
+   > Before you proceed, verify that you're connected to the tenant that you want to delete with the Microsoft Graph PowerShell module.
 We recommend that you run the `Get-MgDomain` command to confirm that you're connected to the correct tenant ID and `onmicrosoft.com` domain.

 5. Run the following commands to set the tenant context.
 DO NOT skip these steps or you run the risk of deleting enterprise apps from the wrong tenant.